Question for SU(5) x SU(5) string unification: Canonical unification

-in a SM extension with $N_g$ generations and $n_H$ Higgs doublets.
-To SM $b_{ij}^{z}=b_{ij}$ with $N_g=3$ and $n_H=1$.
-On the other hand, the string constraint imposes that

-where we insert the functions $f_{i}$ in the same way as in the Eq.(\ref {a_string3}) and these functions are still positive.
-Now the unification is not a simple GUT scale but the string scale.
-With the introduction of the second loop correction to RGEs we can obtain the comparison with one-loop level, as showed in Fig.~\ref{fig2}, in the region where $z\gtrsim 90\%$.
+where $b_{ij}^z$ are the $\beta$-function coefficients of RGE in the Appendix~\ref{sec:appendix}.
+After solving that we use Eqs.(\ref{a_string3b}).
+Fig.~\ref{fig2} shows $f_i$ for $z\gtrsim 0.9$ and shows that the string unification is naturally reached in this context since there is no preferential particle content, at least in this restricted range in the canonical unification.

-We can conclude that the canonical unification could be finely adjusted to include the string unification.
-Besides the string theory could be implemented in such non-SUSY scheme~\cite{Dienes:1996du} this is rather unnatural since string theory includes natively the supersymmetry.
-In this sense, we show in the next subsection the SUSY scenario.
+Besides the string theory could be implemented in such non-SUSY scheme~\cite{Dienes:1996du} this is rather unnatural since superstring theory includes natively the supersymmetry~\cite{Chkareuli:1998wi,Chkareuli:1998vx}.
+In this sense, let us introduce the SUSY scenario.